District Energy Systems (DES)

 • Implementation of policies and actions to influence the energy consumption by final consumers

-The Copenhagen Centre on Energy Efficiency provides a strong expertise in district energy solutions to cities, as a means of unlocking decentralised energy.
-In order to contribute to a greater sustainability and improve the liveability in cities our DES team support and coordinate activities on heating and cooling planning.
-We work on local capacity building, developing pre-assessment, pre-feasibility studies and quality control, as well as providing independent advice to the cities and engaging new members to take action.
-The final objective is to reach the investible district energy projects level and attracting finance.
+The Copenhagen Centre on Energy Efficiency provides a strong expertise in district energy solutions to cities through analysis of incentive policies, innovative technologies, business models and financial mechanisms.
+In order to contribute to greater sustainability, low carbon development and improve the liveability in cities our DES team supports and coordinates activities on heating and cooling planning, pilot projects implementation and scale-up opportunities analysis.
+We work on local capacity building, developing rapid assessment, pre-feasibility/feasibility studies on pilot projects, and investment plans for scale-up projects.
+We also provide independent advice to the cities and engage new members to take action.
+The final objective is to reach the investible or marketable district energy projects level and attract finance.

-Bitten and Mads Clausen Foundation has been supporting the work developed since in 2016 agreed to fund a ‘City Office’ based at the Copenhagen Centre on Energy Efficiency, in recognition of our role as global energy efficiency hub for SEforALL.
-The District Energy in Cities Initiative has grown strongly and reached out to more than 40 cities in Eastern Europe, Asia, Africa and Latin America, with significant momentum towards new projects soon reaching procurement phase in Chile, India, Serbia and Morocco.
-The BMCF-funded team has been instrumental in achievement of these results through provision of technical oversight and strategic input to the work of local contractors.
+Bitten and Mads Clausen Foundation has been supporting the work developed since in 2016 agreed to fund a ‘City Office’ based at the Copenhagen Centre on Energy Efficiency, in recognition of our role as a global energy efficiency hub for SEforALL.
+The District Energy in Cities Initiative has grown strongly and reached out to more than 80 cities in Eastern Europe, Asia, Africa and Latin America, with significant momentum towards new projects, some of which have reached the procurement phase or public tendering stage in Chile, India, Serbia, China and Morocco.
+After 2021, the team is also developing analysis on projects in several countries (e.g. VietNam, Zambia etc.) together with other relevant project teams in UNEP-CCC or UNEP, including Nature-based Solutions (NbS), NDC Action, building energy efficiency, AR6 and ESCO, so as to collectively contribute to the NDC targets in the countries and in the cities.
+Meanwhile, the team are collaborating extensively with other national agencies under the national level energy partnerships with developing countries, including the Danish Energy Agency (DEA) and Germany Energy Agency (DENA).

-Our portfolio covers different countries that present their own challenges:
+Our portfolio covers different developing countries and emerging economies as of the end of 2023 that present their own challenges:

 • Bosnia and Herzegovina